martenframework/marten/docs/versioned_docs/version-0.3/getting-started/installation.md

 ## Install a database

+Marten officially supports **MySQL**, **PostgreSQL**, and **SQLite3** databases.
 New Marten projects will use a SQLite database by default: this lightweight serverless database application is usually already pre-installed on most of the existing operating systems, which makes it an ideal candidate for a development or a testing database.
 As such, if you choose to use SQLite for your new Marten project, you can very probably skip this section.

 Marten also has built-in support for PostgreSQL and MySQL.
 Please refer to the applicable official documentation to install your database of choice: